Deconstructed stuffed peppers have all of the deliciousness of traditional stuffed peppers with less work.

 This recipe can be made ahead of time which is perfect for meal prep.
 Here are a few make-ahead options.

-To prepare the unstuffed peppers, add the cooked meat mixture, rice, tomatoes, Worcestershire, and peppers to a skillet and cook until the peppers begin to soften (about 15 to 20 minutes). - Day of: Cook the meat with onions and garlic ahead of time, add the tomatoes and Worcestershire, and cook the rice.
+Day of – cook the meat with onions and garlic ahead of time, add the tomatoes and Worcestershire, and cook the rice.
 Store the cooked meat mixture and the rice separately in the refrigerator until just before serving.

 To serve, add the peppers, cooked rice, and meat mixture - cook until everything is heated through and the peppers begin to soften.